Vyxal/Vyxal/README.md

 The entire list of elements has been re-worked to remove some unnecessary overloads in version 2, and add some sorely missing elements that would make golfing a lot easier and shorter.

+For a more specific overview of Vyxal 3, check out the [tour](./documentation/Tour.md)

 ## How do I run Vyxal 3?

 There's a few methods: